Travel Journal

 Ingredients: 1 part gin, 1 part red vermouth, 1 part Campari.

 Preparation: Pour the ingredients directly into an old-fashioned glass filled with ice, stir gently and garnish with an orange slice.
+If you are looking for an original Italian aperitivo, the Negroni remains one of the most recognisable and enduring choices.

 Aperol Spritz: a midsummer’s dream